fferdaus/fferdaus.github.io/_pages/ProspectiveStudents.md

 ## Openings

-I am looking to recruit several Ph.D. students to join the Phillip M. Drayer Department of Electrical and Computer Engineering at Lamar University.
-These fully funded positions, which provide tuition coverage, stipend, and health benefits, are expected to start as early as Spring 2026, Fall 2026, or Spring 2027.
+I am looking to recruit several doctoral students to join the Phillip M. Drayer Department of Electrical and Computer Engineering at Lamar University.
+These fully funded positions are expected to start as early as Spring 2026, Fall 2026, or Spring 2027.
 Selected students will conduct research in secure high-performance computing, focusing on topics including, but not limited to:

 - High-Performance and Secure Computing
 - Performance and Power Analysis & Modeling